AhmedMaherElSaeidi/Data-Analysis-with-Python/README.md

 - Model Evaluation: Assessed model performance and refined models for better results.
 - Grid Search: Optimized model hyperparameters for improved predictive accuracy.

-The course included practical notebooks that covered various topics related to data analysis and prediction.
-One of the final projects was focused on predicting house prices based on different features.
-It provided a valuable hands-on experience in applying the learned techniques to a real-world scenario.
+The course included practical notebooks covering various data analysis topics on car price prediction.
+The final project was focused on predicting house prices based on different features.
+It provided valuable hands-on experience applying the learned techniques to a real-world scenario.